jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 No matter how we attempt to frame the fundamental nature of the universe (whether through energy, consciousness, fields, or mathematics), each of these frameworks ultimately requires information to be processed, differentiated, and understood.

 ## Reframing the Question: Why is there information?
-We can thus rephrase the question "Why is there something rather than nothing?" into a more precise "How and why is there information rather than no information?
+We can thus rephrase the question "Why is there something rather than nothing?" into a more precise "How and why is there information rather than no information?"

 In order to attempt to formulate an answer to this question, we need to be precise on what information is and the conditions on which it may arise.